Program for Transfer Admission

 - Earn a grade of a "B" or better in all bold, italicized coursework specified in the degree plan.

-- Submit all other required documents (application fee, transcripts, essay, etc.) by the appropriate deadline for admission to Texas A&M University.
+- Submit all other required documents (application fee, transcripts, essay, etc.) and the PTA participation form by the appropriate deadline for admission to Texas A&M University.

-- Participants will be "grandfathered" into PTA under the degree plan which was in place at the time of signature on the participation form.
+- Participants must follow the Major Coursework Check Sheet that is in place at the time of signature on the Student Participation Form.

-- Participants may only sign up for PTA once.
+- Participants may only sign up for PTA one time under one major.

 - The most recent consecutive 30 transferable hours must be done in residence at any Texas community college or combination of Texas community colleges.